Clairzhq/Data-Analysis-Portfolio/README.md

 # Clair Nolan - Data Analyst & Educator
 ## About
 Hi, I’m Clair Nolan!
-I’m a qualified professional high school math teacher, where I teach Python and data analysis tools to students worldwide.
-I have a strong passion for working with data, solving problems, and helping others develop the skills needed to succeed in data analytics.
+As a math major, I am obsessed with data.
+I am good at spotting patterns, and  turning data into clear, actionable insights.
+My attention to detail, accuracy,ability to work well in teams, strong desire to acquire new skills,excellent communication and presenting skills, makes me a perfect candidate of a data analyst.

-Currently, I am pursuing an RQF Level 6 Diploma in Artificial Intelligence Operations from Alnafi (EduQual).
-This program is helping me expand my knowledge in AI, automation, devops and advanced data analysis techniques.
+I have acquired a lot of certifications, such as
 With experience in Python, SQL, Power BI, and Excel, I enjoy working on real-world data projects and turning raw data into meaningful insights.
 My teaching approach is practical and hands-on, focusing on making complex topics easier to understand.

 When I’m not analyzing data or teaching, I like exploring new technologies, improving my coding skills, and working on personal projects.